grafana/plugin-tools/docusaurus/docs/distributing-your-plugin.md

 title: Distributing Your Plugin
 ---

-When distributing a Grafana plugin either within the community or privately the plugin must be signed so the Grafana application can verify its authenticity.
+To distribute a Grafana plugin either to the community or privately the plugin must be signed so the Grafana application can verify its authenticity.
 This can be done with the `@grafana/sign-plugin` package.

 :::info

 It's not necessary to sign a plugin during development.
-The docker development environment that is scaffolded with `@grafana/create-plugin` caters for running the plugin without a signature.
+The docker development environment that is scaffolded with `@grafana/create-plugin` will load the plugin without a signature.

 :::